 Hello programmers, today’s article is all about the Matplotlib Contourf () function in Python.
 The contourf () function in the pyplot module of the matplotlib library helps plot contours.
-Contour plots are also known as level plots.
-They are used as tools for doing multivariate analysis and visualizing 3-D plots in 2-D space.
+Level plots are also termed Contour Plots.
+They are tools for doing multivariate analysis and visualizing 3-D plots in 2-D space.
 We will look into examples and implementations of the Matplotlib contourf() function.
 But before that, let me just brief you about the syntax and parameters of the contourf() function.

 Syntax of contourf() function:

 X, Y: Both the parameters should have the same shape as Z.

 They must both be 1-D such that len(X) is the number of columns in Z and len(Y) is the number of rows in Z.